 - SINUS-FRIENDLY FOODS -A good diet can help heal your sinuses faster than eating the wrong types of food -like greasy food that is high in fat and cholesterol content.
 Instead, consider eating a bowl of chicken soup to ease the sinus pains of congestion.
 Also, foods that contain horseradish sauce or habanero peppers may help clear the sinuses.

 - SALINE RINSES -Rinsing your nasal passages with normal saline can flush debris and clear your sinuses.
 This can be repeated several times per day and studies have shown it to be effective.

 - SINUS-FRIENDLY DRINKS -Just as different types of foods act to help rid your sinuses of bacteria and infection, sometimes beverages and hydration can help as well.
 Beverages like hot ginger tea, sugar-free fruit juices, and herbal tea with honey and lemon all work to promote healthy sinuses.

 - STEAM INHALATION -Another very effective home remedy is to inhale steam between two and five times each day.
-This remedy is easy to do, and requires only the items you have available in your house.
+This remedy is easy to do and requires only the items you have available in your house.
 You can run your shower or boil water on the stove.
-Inhale continuously, taking deep breathes, for 10-15 minutes.
+Inhale continuously, taking deep breaths, for 10-15 minutes.
 The effect is essentially akin to a sauna.
 Note that you can also get the same effect from using a steam humidifier.